puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

   | diff            | The catalog diff for one node in json format
   | baseline        | The baseline catalog for one node in json
   | preview         | The preview catalog for one node in json
-  | baseline_log    | The baseline log for one node in json
+  | baseline-log    | The baseline log for one node in json
-  | preview_log     | The preview log for one node in json
+  | preview-log     | The preview log for one node in json
   | status          | Short compliance status output for one or multiple nodes
   | none            | No output, useful when using preview as a test of exit code in a script
   | overview        | Aggregated & correlated report of errors/warnings/diffs across nodes
-  | overview_json   | (Experimental) The overview output in json format
+  | overview-json   | (Experimental) The overview output in json format
-  | failed_nodes    | A list of nodes where compilation of the two catalogs failed
+  | failed-nodes    | A list of nodes where compilation of the two catalogs failed
-  | diff_nodes      | A list of nodes where there are diffs in the two catalogs
+  | diff-nodes      | A list of nodes where there are diffs in the two catalogs
-  | compliant_nodes | A list of nodes that have catalogs that are equal, or with compliant diffs
+  | compliant-nodes | A list of nodes that have catalogs that are equal, or with compliant diffs
-  | equal_nodes     | A list of nodes where catalogs where equal
+  | equal-nodes     | A list of nodes where catalogs where equal

   The 'overview' report is intended to be the most informative in terms of answering "what